NoraH2004/adv-absa/README.md

+# Adversarial Examples in NLP using BERT

-# BERT base Sentiment Classification
+## BERT base Sentiment Classification

 Sentiment Classification with bert-base-multilingual-uncased model finetuned for sentiment analysis on product reviews in six languages.